notan79/CSC335-Final/README.md

 Game Play
 - On your turn, play one or more cards of the same rank that equal or beat the top card on the discard pile
-- If a 7 is played by the player before you follow the same logic but it must be a card less than 7
+- If a 7 is played by the player before you follow the same logic but it must be a card less than or equal to 7
 - If you can't play, you must pick up the entire discard pile
 - If the discard pile is empty, you can play any card
 - Play from your hand first, then face-up cards, then face-down cards